 Let's face it - the bathroom is a bevy of bacteria.
-Germs and bacteria such as streptococcus, E. coli, hepatitis A, common colds, and a few STDs thrive in this moldy, damp atmosphere.
+Germs and bacteria such as streptococcus, E. coli, hepatitis A, and common colds thrive in this moldy, damp atmosphere.
 It's gross.
 You'd think the toilet seat would be public enemy number one when it comes to germs and contamination, but actually, you'd be wrong.
 This list of common everyday objects features all kinds of things that are actually dirtier than your toilet, and are covered in all kinds of nasty and gross germs.

 Restaurant Menus - 185,000 Bacteria Per Square Centimeter

 We all know menus are never cleaned, but we just put it out of our minds, don't we?
 How many people touch these menus each day, week, month?
 It's been researched, and restaurant menus have 185,000 bacteria per square centimeter!

 - 2766 VOTES